gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 .. highlight:: xml

-Thanks to this plugin, Gatling can be launched when building your project, for example with your favorite CI solution.
+Using this plugin, Gatling can be launched when building your project, for example with your favorite Continuous Integration (CI) solution.

 Versions
 ========